0800robin/10PrintAdventures/README.md

 Welcome! 👋👋🏿👋🏽👋🏻👋🏾👋🏼

-<a target="_blank" href="http://www.chestervisualarts.org.uk/10print/">Adventures in 10 Print ↗️</a> is an interactive website enabling people of all technical abilities to play around a classic computer art algorithm and see what gets generated.
-It was created by <a target="_blank" href="https://futurerob.in">Robin Hunter</a>.
+<a href="http://www.chestervisualarts.org.uk/10print/" target="_blank">Adventures in 10 Print ↗️</a> is an interactive website enabling people of all technical abilities to play around a classic computer art algorithm and see what gets generated.
+It was created by <a  href="https://futurerob.in" target="_blank">Robin Hunter</a>.

 This Github repo contains the code which powers the website.
 You are free to download it, explore how it works & create 'remix' versions of it to your hearts content.